-For general employees not covered under Act No. 127, PubG-2010 Employee Mortality Rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
-For members covered under Act No. 127, PubS-2010 Employee Mortality Rates are assumed males and females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
+For general employees not covered under Act No. 127-1958, PubG-2010 employee rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
+For members covered under Act No. 127, PubS-2010 Employee Mortality Rates are assumed males and females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.

-100% of deaths while in active service are assumed to be occupational for members covered under Act No. 127.
+100% of deaths while in active service are assumed to be occupational for members covered under Act No. 127-1958.

-b) Post-retirement Healthy Mortality
+b) Post-retirement Retiree Mortality

 Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
-The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2020 on a generational basis.
-Prior to retiree's death, beneficiary mortality is assumed to be the same as the post-retirement healthy retiree mortality.
-For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2020 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date.
+This assumption is also used for beneficiaries prior to the member's death.